 Wisconsin does not maintain a traditional CON program.
 Instead, it maintains an approval process similar to a CON program that applies mainly to nursing homes.
 For this reason, some have deemed Wisconsin a "quasi-CON" state.
 The state maintains approvals within three broad categories-beds outside hospitals, equipment and facilities.
-Wisconsin also maintains a moratorium prohibiting hospitals from increasing beds, even temporarily, anywhere in the state.
-Wis.
-Stat. § 150.93.
+Wisconsin also has a statewide cap on the number of hospital beds, currently set at 22,516, although the cap is unmet.
+See Wis.
+Stat. § 150.93(a).